abhiss/symmetrical-octo-waffle/ProjectDocument.md

 **Describe your user interface and how it relates to gameplay.
 This can be done via the template.**

 ## Movement/Physics - Dominic Quintero
 Our movement code is unique as we use the `CharacterController` component within Unity.
 We do not use the built-in physics system `(RigidBody)` provided by Unity; we are only provided collisions.
 This component essentially takes in a velocity and provides the following: collisions, climbing stairs, and a `isGrounded` variable, along with some of the standard unity collision functions such as `OnTriggerEnter()`.
 Nothing else is provided, which allows us to have a lot more freedom in implementing the player.
-The code in [CharacterMotor.cs](https://github.com/abhiss/symmetrical-octo-waffle/blob/main/Assets/Scripts/Character/CharacterMotor.cs) can be summarized as creating a velocity vector that reflects forces we create: gravity, and user input.
+The code in [CharacterMotor.cs](https://github.com/abhiss/symmetrical-octo-waffle/blob/main/Assets/Scripts/Character/CharacterMotor.cs) can be summarized as creating a velocity vector that reflects forces we create: gravity and user input.

 ### Input Vector
 A common issue character controllers have is going down slopes.
 This is because you can't simply take the user's input directly as a velocity, it needs to be projected onto the floor of the player.
 The [ProcessInput()](https://github.com/abhiss/symmetrical-octo-waffle/blob/cfe0206d7430113f01e44b3a2926e4c01a8503fa/Assets/Scripts/Character/CharacterMotor.cs#LL89C11-L89C11) function is where we correct this issue.
 To summarize, it created a plane with the ground surface normal, which allows us to properly project the input vector onto the surface.